-In tests called genome-wide RNAi screens, scientists use robots to introduce siRNAs into human cells to block the activity of each gene, one at a time.
-This process can produce a complete list of all genes involved in a particular biological function or disease process, an invaluable step in identifying potential drug targets.
-Scientists also can use these techniques to understand how genes affect the effectiveness of drugs.
-Learn more about the goals of the RNAi program.
+In tests called genome-wide and targeted RNAi screens, scientists use robots to introduce siRNAs and shRNAs into human cells to block the activity of genes.
+Scientists can use these techniques to understand how genes affect drugs’ effectiveness and how they affect disease processes.

 Another technology available through the Functional Genomics Lab is CRISPR/Cas9, which stands for clustered regularly interspaced short palindromic repeats/CRISPR-associated protein 9.
 This technique enables researchers to make precise edits to a genome, removing, adding, activating or repressing genes based on desired outcome.
 This could involve correcting a problem caused by a faulty gene by replacing it with a properly functioning version.

 About the Lab